henleyb/henleyb/README.md

 #### I'm a professional developer based in Manchester, UK.

-##### I'm currently looking for a great team to make cool stuff with.
+##### I'm currently looking for a great, collaborative team to write code with.
 If your team has passion for coding and looks to elevate each other as well as the projects they're working on then can I join you, please?

 ##### I work towards being a better coder every day and have been learning solo for a number of years on and off and through various languages.
 It's only in the past 3 years that I've really commited to making coding a large part of my life.
+I could really benefit from being calibrated by more senior developers and just being around other developers that don't just code for work but really live it.
+You'll hopefully be a team with at least one or two devs that go to events and meetups etc off their own backs and also enjoy going out socially sometimes.

 ##### My main experience is with HTML, CSS (SCSS), JavaScript, React, Node, C#, Java, T-SQL.
 I am focusing on levelling up my HTML, CSS, JS and React at the moment before moving on to others.